Thank you for contacting us! If needed, you will hear back within 48-72 hours.

 Things change when Blue meets Darcy Wilson in her senior year of high school.
-He is her 22 year old History teacher with a British accent.
+He is her twenty-two-year old History teacher with a British accent.
 He isn’t put off by her hardened exterior or her bad attitude and instead tries to encourage her.
 The book isn’t all serious because she has a great time poking fun at her teacher’s British expressions and his stuffy behavior.
 He seems to have a true interest in helping her and taking her under his wing…whether it’s because he is an enthusiastic young teacher or he sees something special in her.

 Their relationship develops a lot throughout the book.
 They develop a special bond and friendship and there is also a chemistry between them that they try to deny for their own individual reasons.
 Wilson (his preferred nickname), tries to help her identify her own worth through her incredible inner strength, bravery, artistic talent and beauty.

 This truly is a very special story about hope, friendship, redemption and love.